Ranked! Arsenal's 10 worst signings of the Premier League era

 If Arsenal fans needed evidence of where the club was headed as the Premier League era dawned in the summer of 1992, it came with the signing of the curly-haired defensive midfielder who’d just won the European Championship with Denmark.
 His thunderous goal in the final against Germany was hardly a portent of things to come at Highbury.

 A solitary strike – a magnificent curled effort against QPR on New Year’s Eve 1994 – spawned a T-shirt with the slogan: ‘I was there when Jensen scored’.
-His unspectacular (although solid) displays contrasted poorly with those of fans’ favourite and Highbury cult hero David Rocastle, who departed to Leeds shortly before Jensen arrived at Highbury.
+His unspectacular (although solid) displays contrasted poorly with those of fans’ favorite and Highbury cult hero David Rocastle, who departed to Leeds shortly before Jensen arrived at Highbury.
 Perhaps JJ was doomed to fail from the start.

 9. Jose Antonio Reyes